Warring Clans

 Warring Clans (戦国野郎) is a 1963 Japanese samurai film directed by Kihachi Okamoto with a screenplay by Okamoto, Takeshi Sano and Shinichi Sekizawa.
 The film is about a disenchanted samurai who resorts to smuggling weapons for a rival army.

 Japanese cinema specialist David Desser called the film "eccentric".

 Plot

+A lone masterless warrior with some new friends helps ship 300 rifles to a Japanese warlord during the Sengoku period.